-Acordionero Field Development (Gran Tierra 100% WI and Operator)
+Acordionero Field Development (Gran Tierra 100% Working Interest ("WI") and Operator)

 Costayaco Field Development (Gran Tierra 100% WI and Operator)

-The two recompleted A Limestone wells, Costayaco-9 and Costayaco-19, continue to produce an average of 570 and 1,640 bopd, respectively (2017 year to date).
-Both wells produce an average of 29.5 degree API oil, an average gas-oil ratio ("GOR") of 209 standard cubic feet per stock tank barrel ("scf/stb") and a low water cut of 1.1%.
-Costayaco-9 has produced cumulative oil of 39,200 bbls over 81 producing days, and Costayaco-19 has produced cumulative oil of 167,300 bbls over 102 producing days.
+The two recompleted A Limestone wells, CYC-9 and CYC-19, continue to perform well and have produced an average of 527 and 1,587 bopd respectively (2017 year to date) of 30 degree API oil along with an average gas-oil ratio ("GOR") of 201 standard cubic feet per stock tank barrel ("scf/stb") and an average water cut of 0.9%.

 Moqueta Field Development (Gran Tierra 100% WI and Operator)